RevoluPowered/one-voip-godot-4/README.md

 - *Must* have documentation
 - Ideally works on all platforms godot supports

 Nodes:

-# Simple to use nodes
+Simple to use nodes:
 - VoIPAudioStreamPlayer2D - 3D positional
 - VoIPAudioStreamPlayer2D - 2D positional
 - VoIPAudioStreamPlayer - non positional

-# Advanced nodes - which can be used for custom cases (like sending arbitrary non mic input)
+Advanced nodes - which can be used for custom cases (like sending arbitrary non mic input)
 - VoIPCapture extends AudioEffectCapture - microphone input
 - VoIPAudioStream extends AudioStream

 Settings:
-- use separate networking thread or audio thread, or both.
+- Use separate networking thread or audio thread, or both.

 Networking:
 - We will look at using PacketPeer for handling our networking so that the implementation of the network is split from the plugin.